All Episodes

 What is your answer, Jonathan?

-We have to look at the totality of the circumstances for all these things.
+We have to look at the totality of circumstances for all these things.

-And I think if we look at the totality of the circumstances and we stop giving here's one thing we gotta stop doing, and I hear this a lot with with you, Daniel, and I don't mean disrespect here.
+And I think if we look at the totality of the circumstances and we stop giving, here's one thing we've got to stop doing.

 We've got to stop giving these people the benefit of a doubt.

-There they should be held to the highest level of scrutiny because I know I know men and women that have lost their job in the bureau for something as ridiculous as fifty-seven dollars on a uh travel claim that they overestimated and they were told to overestimate it, lost their job.
+They should be held to the highest level of scrutiny because I know, I know men and women that have lost their job in the Bureau for something as ridiculous as $57 on a travel claim that they overestimated and they were told to overestimate it, lost their job.

-Another guy who was uh fired from the bureau, brought up on four felony charges and then exonerated and given his job back after they tried to ruin his life because he went into our ACS, that's the computer system, to find a former source that was closed so you can get some football tickets.
+Another guy who was fired from the Bureau, brought up on four felony charges, and then exonerated and given his job back after they tried to ruin his life because he went into our ACS, that's the computer system, to find a former source that was closed so he could get some football tickets.

 Now, if they're held to that scrutiny, why aren't we holding these people to that scrutiny and forget about this?

-We should give them this, we should give them that benefit of a doubt.
+We should give them that benefit of a doubt.

-The same for U.S. attorneys and state assistant attorneys general.
+The same for you as attorneys and state assistant attorneys general.

-Uh I would honestly rather deal with a government attorney than a an attorney in private practice because their ethical obligations are just that much higher.
+I would honestly rather deal with a government attorney than an attorney in private practice because their ethical obligations are just that much higher.

 All I'm saying is there is an investigation, and we need to get to the end of the investigation.